The point of it...

 In the Concord menu, choose Compute | Relationships:

-3.Now choose the menu item and Concord will use the reference corpus filename.
-It will look up each of your collocates in the word list and compute MI using the information in the reference corpus word list.
+2.Now choose the Relationships menu item and Concord will look up each of your collocates in the word list and compute a set of relationship statistics using the information in the reference corpus word list.

 Column for relation